Posts by Katrina Haskew

 Read MoreMarket Wrap

-Markets faltered… The rally from December lows faltered in May with most equity markets down for the month.
-Global shares were down 6% and 4.4% in hedged and unhedged terms, respectively.
-Domestically, Australian shares outperformed international this month with 1.7% performance in May.
-Australian communication shares rallied on the prospective takeover bid for Vocus by…
+Risk assets faltered • The rally from December resumed with most equity markets up for the month. • Global shares were up 2.3% and 2% in hedged and unhedged terms, respectively. • Domestically, Australian shares underperformed international markets this month with 1.8% performance in September. • Bellamy’s Australia (ASX: BLA) benefitted from a takeover bid…

 Read More